-It’s time to cut the cord with traditional headphones and move to the world of the best wireless earbuds.
+The best wireless earbuds are now, quite simply, astounding.
 The first few generations of cable-free in-ears have been and gone and with them the worst of their teething problems.
-The early adopters can step aside.
-It’s definitely time to buy.

-The only trouble, of course, is that every headphones manufacturer worth their salt – and plenty that aren’t – have at least one model on the market, and in most cases many.
-As ever, though, we’ve done the work to sift out the undesirables and present a few differing but all very credible options, depending on your budget and needs.
+Now that every headphone manufacturer worth their salt – and plenty that aren’t – have at least one model on the market, it can be hard to know which ones are worth buying.
+As ever, we’ve done the work to sift out the undesirables and present a few differing but all very credible options, depending on your budget and needs.

 The latest news in the earbuds world is Apple's recently-announced the third-generation AirPods 3 (opens in new tab), which will bring spatial audio to more Apple users.
 They are also said to be sweat and water resistant, and have a new contoured design borrowed from AirPods Pro (number 3 on our list below).